akc8012/acolannino.io/content/blog/how-I-struggled-to-build-a-nextcloud-server-and-won.md

 Installing everything was shockingly difficult.
 There can't just be a little `sudo apt install nextcloud` action, no no no no no. You need to install each little bit yourself, by hand, and glue each piece together (`nextcloud` isn't even in the apt repo, of course you have to download / unpack something called a *"tarball"* yourself).

 #### Attempt 1: Snap!
-[Snap] is Canonical's (maker of Ubuntu) locked-down little sandbox for Linux apps.
-The word "container" is thrown around when describing it, and I have no idea if that's true, but I sure as heck wouldn't recommend the [official Nextcloud snap].
+[Snap](https://snapcraft.io/) is Canonical's (maker of Ubuntu) locked-down little sandbox for Linux apps.
+The word "container" is thrown around when describing it, and I have no idea if that's true, but I sure as heck wouldn't recommend the [official Nextcloud snap](https://snapcraft.io/nextcloud).

-The major selling point of Snap is that it bundles all the dependencies of an application, so it can *just work* on any distro.
+The major selling point of snap is that it bundles all the dependencies of an application, so it can *just work* on any distro.
 This sounds great!
 Sign me up!
 I'm lazy and hate installing my own dependencies!
 Who the heck wants to do that?
 Shell scripts, that's who.
 Problem is, this doesn't really work on every distro.
 In fact, it doesn't work on the latest Raspberry Pi OS.
 Do I know why?
-No. The Nextcloud Snap [failed silently](https://en.wikipedia.org/wiki/Fail-silent_system) before it could startup, and it's too shy to tell me why.
+No. The Nextcloud snap [failed silently](https://en.wikipedia.org/wiki/Fail-silent_system) before it could startup, and it's too shy to tell me why.
 Cool.

 #### Attempt 2: Some shell scripts I found
 At this stage, I was still committed to being a lazy jerk.
-There's no way in heck I would manually install [30-something php things](https://docs.nextcloud.com/server/latest/admin_manual/installation/source_installation.html#prerequisites-for-manual-installation) by hand, I simply refused.
-So, I found a [flashy looking site that claimed to have the scripts for me].
+There's no way in heck I would manually install [30-something php modules](https://docs.nextcloud.com/server/latest/admin_manual/installation/source_installation.html#prerequisites-for-manual-installation) by hand, I simply refused.
+So, I found a [flashy looking site that claimed to have the scripts for me](https://ownyourbits.com/nextcloudpi/).
 It didn't work.
-The script took multiple runs to actually complete itself, but after the 5th or so attempt, it seemed happy.
+The script took multiple runs to actually complete itself, and after the 5th or so attempt, it seemed happy.
 I went to the web GUI, told it to "initialize", and it kinda hung out there for a while.
 I went to take a walk and come back and it... [screenshot]

 #### Attempt 3: The hard way
 This made some sense as I learned (sorta, vaguely) how Nextcloud works - It's running on a webserver directly on your machine, handling all the networking and whatnot, with a full-on SQL database and lots of PHP magic happening too.
 So, it's understandable that Nextcloud has to spread it's mischievous tentacles in each crevice of your pure OS install.